kimbrow-slice/CS353-IslandAdventure/README.md

 ## Game Features
 - Travel to 4 unqiue locations: coastline, shipwreck, cave, and cliffside.
 - Decision based outcomes influence the games progression and endings.
-- Dice based mechanics for actions and events that add an element of chance to the game.
+- d6 and d8 dice mechanics for actions and events that add an element of chance to the game.
 - Use directional commands such as (north, south, left, right).
 - Start with an empty inventory.
 - Find 4 items which optionally can be dropped: boots, gold, helmet, rope.